lucian1024/anchor_scroll_controller/README.md

 import 'package:anchor_scroll_controller/anchor_scroll_wrapper.dart';
 ```

-Initialize an AnchorScollController object and use it as the ScrollController of ListView, and wrap the items in the ListView with AnchorItemWrapper
+Initialize an AnchorScrollController object and use it as the ScrollController of ListView, and wrap the items in the ListView with AnchorItemWrapper

 ```dart
 late final AnchorScrollController _scrollController;